 • e-mailed tasks in-between.

-In the end of the development process a meeting was held in each health centre to summarize the outcomes and to plan further actions.
+In the end of the process a meeting was held in each health centre to summarize the outcomes and to plan further actions.

-Outcome evaluation is based on:
+Outcome evaluation was based on:

 • baseline and follow-up questionnaires to the health care staff